-Setting: Participating schools are located in New York and California.
+Setting: Participating schools were located in New York and California.

-Sample: Study participants include about 60 teachers who teach at least one sixth or seventh grade science class and approximately 2,400 sixth and seventh graders across 15 middle schools.
+Sample: Study participants included 52 teachers who taught at least one sixth or seventh grade core academic subject class and approximately 2,492 sixth and seventh graders across 11 middle schools.

-Control Condition: In the control condition, students experience standard science classroom practices in place at their school.
+Control Condition: In the control condition, students experienced standard classroom practices in place at their school.

-Key Measures: Student motivational beliefs are assessed using the Theory of Intelligence survey, the Patterns of Adaptive Learning Survey (PALS), and researcher-developed measures of beliefs about effort and attitudes toward science.
-Student motivational behavior is assessed using teacher ratings of student mastery-oriented behavior and observations of student behavior in an effort and task choice activity.
-Student achievement is assessed using overall GPA and report card grades in four core subjects (math, English Language Arts, science, and social studies), as well as state achievement test scores in math and English Language Arts.
-The potential moderating effect of teachers' own mindsets (Theory of Intelligence survey) and classroom instructional practices (via student surveys and structured classroom observations) will also be measured.
+Key Measures: The researchers assessed student motivational beliefs using the Theory of Intelligence survey, the Patterns of Adaptive Learning Survey (PALS), and researcher-developed measures of beliefs about effort and attitudes toward the class subject in which the intervention was implemented as well as attitudes about science.
+Teachers rated studentsí motivation using ratings of mastery-oriented behavior and observations of student behavior in an effort and task choice activity.
+Student achievement was assessed using report card grades in three core subjects in which Brainology was implemented (math, English Language Arts, and science), as well as state achievement test scores in math and English Language Arts.
+Researchers also measured the potential moderating effect of teachers' own mindsets (Theory of Intelligence survey) and classroom instructional practices (via student surveys and structured classroom observations).